-In WDS with AP mode, the DAP-2360 wirelessly connects multiple networks while still functioning as a wireless AP.
+In WDS with AP mode, the DAP-1353 wirelessly connects multiple networks while still functioning as a wireless AP.

-Wireless Band: Select 2.4GHz from the drop-down menu.
+Wireless Band: 2.4GHz.

-Mode: WDS with AP mode is selected from the drop-down menu.
+Mode: WDS with AP mode is selected from the pull-down

+menu.

-Network Name | Service Set Identifier (SSID) is the name designated (SSID): for a specific wireless local area network (WLAN).
+Network Name | Service Set Identifier (SSID) is the name designated for a (SSID): specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
 The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.